thebigfilecom/thebigfile-com-dev/submodules/samples/native-apps/unity_ii_universallink/ii_integration_dapp/README.md

 ## Deployment

-If you never work on the IC and don't know how to deploy a dapp, please refer to the [Hello World sample](https://thebigfile.com/docs/current/developer-docs/getting-started/hello-world) to learn the basic knowledge about the IC.
+If you never work on the BIG and don't know how to deploy a dapp, please refer to the [Hello World sample](https://thebigfile.com/docs/current/developer-docs/getting-started/hello-world) to learn the basic knowledge about the BIG.

 ### Set up the `apple-app-site-association` file